MaibornWolff/dd-import/README.md

 **Python**

-Install safety with pip.
-Keep in mind that we support only Python 3.8 and up.
+`dd-import` can be installed with pip.
+Only Python 3.8 and up is suported.

 ```bash
 pip install dd-import